julianperrott/WowClassicGrindBot/.github/ISSUE_TEMPLATE/bug_report.md

 title: ''
 labels: bug
 assignees: ''
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+- type: textarea
+  attributes:
+    label: Description
+    description: What did you expect to happen and what happened instead?
+  validations:
+    required: true

+- type: input
+  attributes:
+    label: Addon Version
+    description: |
+      You can see the current version upon login, if it dosen't show up, check the AddonName.toc file `## Version:` field.
+    placeholder: "1.1.42"
+  validations:
+    required: true

+- type: dropdown
+  id: flavor
+  attributes:
+    label: World of Warcraft Client
+    description: What version of World of Warcraft are are you running?
+    options:
+      - The Burning Crusade Classic
+      - Classic
+      - Season of Mastery
+  validations:
+    required: true

+- type: textarea
+  attributes:
+    label: Reproduction Steps
+    description: Please list out the steps to reproduce your bug.
+    placeholder: |
       1. Go to '...'
       2. Click on '....'
       3. Scroll down to '....'
       4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+  validations:
+    required: true

+- type: input
+  attributes:
+    label: Last Good Version
+    description: |
+      Was it working in a previous version?
+If yes, which was the last good one?
+    placeholder: "1.1.42"
+  validations:
+    required: false

+- type: textarea
+  attributes:
+    label: Screenshots
-If applicable, add screenshots to help explain your problem.
+    description: If applicable, add screenshots to help explain your problem.

-**Logs**
+    placeholder: Click here to attach your screenshots via the editor button in the top right.
+  validations:
+    required: false

+- type: textarea
+  attributes:
+    label: Logs
-If applicable, attach `*.log` files to reduce the investigation time.
+    description: If applicable, attach `\BlazorServer\*.log` files to reduce the investigation time.
+    placeholder: Please attach the **Full** log in order to avoid confusion.
+  validations:
+    required: false